Spolin Law Client Walks Free Hours After DA George Gascon Dismisses Murder ChargesPublished on February 2, 2021

 A criminal appeal in California is challenging, as courts are generally very careful about their protocols.
 But mistakes happen, resulting in inappropriate evidence being admitted, overly harsh sentences, and wrongful convictions.

 If you believe that a legal mistake led to your or a loved one’s current situation, you need an experienced appeals attorney with a history of success in the criminal appeal process.
-Let Spolin Law, P.C. review your case file, find any errors, and fight to have incorrect decisions reversed.
+Let Aaron Spolin and the attorneys at Spolin Law, P.C. review your case file, find any errors, and fight to have incorrect decisions reversed.

 Start your appeal today.
 Call (310) 424-5816 for a free consultation with Spolin Law, P.C.